babetCode/personal-site/content/_index.md

 ![](/images/hero-snow.jpg "Photo by @sean.mackinson")

 I’m a snowboarder and exercise science student.
 I'm interested in human movement and computer programming.
-I built this as a place to play around with web development, and to keep some of the projects I'm working on.
+I built this as a place to keep some of the projects I do for fun.
 As I continue to add new things to it, they will show in the "Projects" menu.